projectmesa/mesa-frames/benchmarks/sugarscape_ig/sugarscape_ig_performance.md

 Why this matters:

-- Per-step `space.cells.set(...)` calls are expensive at large scale.
+- Per-step `space.cells.update(...)` calls are expensive at large scale.
 - A single `with_columns(pl.Series("sugar", ...))` is much cheaper than many row-based updates.

 Measured improvement (under `full_kernel`): **~5.55s → ~1.84s**.